rust-lang/leadership-council/committees/project-director-election-process.md

 ## Goals

-* Design the election process for the next set of rust foundation project directors (ratified by the leadership council)
+* Design the election process for the next set of Rust Foundation project directors (ratified by the leadership council)
 * Clearly document and communicate the process and support it’s execution
 * Track, review, and document the effectiveness of the process